mchev/banhammer/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/mchev/banhammer.svg?style=flat-square)](https://packagist.org/packages/mchev/banhammer)
 [![Package for laravel](https://img.shields.io/badge/Package%20for%20Laravel-grey.svg?style=flat-square&logo=laravel&logoColor=white)](https://packagist.org/packages/mchev/banhammer)

-Banhammer allows you to ban any Model by key and by IP.
-You also can just ban/unban IPs.
+Banhammer for Laravel offers a very simple way to ban any Model by ID or by IP.
+It also allows to block requests by IP addresses.

+Banned models can have an expiration date and will be automatically unbanned using the Scheduler.

 ## Version Compatibility